asika32764/ivia/README.md

 - API: `this.$bind(selector: string, dataPath: string, handler: string|Function)`
 - Handler: `function ($element: jQuery, value: mixed, oldValue: mixed, arrayControl: Object = null)`

-Sparrow has a reactive data structure, you can bind an HTML element to a data value then if this data changed, Sparrow will notice your handler to change DOM.
+Ivia has a reactive data structure, you can bind an HTML element to a data value then if this data changed, Ivia will notice your handler to change DOM.

 ```html